fsaintjacques/semver-tool/README.md

 Sometimes,
 however, alternative installation mechanisms might be desired.
 Two such methods are referenced below.

-### adsf
+### asdf

-`adsf` is a tool version manager.
+`asdf` is a tool version manager.
-See the [`asdf`](https://asdf-vm.com/) documentation explaining how to set up adsf, install plugins and tools, and how to set/select versions.
+See the [`asdf`](https://asdf-vm.com/) documentation explaining how to set up asdf, install plugins and tools, and how to set/select versions.

 The [semver plugin](https://github.com/mathew-fleisch/asdf-semver) handles the installation of the semver-tool.
 The README file contains an example installation.